Mining Forgery Traces from Reconstruction Error: A Weakly Supervised Framework for Multimodal Deepfake Temporal Localization: Experiments

 To intuitively validate the effectiveness of the proposed FDN, we visualize the frame-level reconstruction errors across different scenarios in Figure \ref{fig:Qualitative visualization of MAE reconstruction discrepancy}.
 These four scenarios correspond to: (a) audio-only forgery; (b) multimodal forgery; (c) visual-only forgery; and (d) authentic video.
 The horizontal axis represents the temporal sequence of video segments, while the vertical axis denotes the normalized reconstruction error.
 The blue and green curves denote visual and audio errors, respectively, with shaded regions marking ground-truth forgeries.

 As illustrated, the reconstruction error exhibits a strong correlation with the presence of forgeries.
 In the manipulated segments (shaded regions in a-c), we observe distinct spikes in the corresponding error curves.
 These surges align precisely with the ground-truth intervals, indicating that the FDN successfully amplifies the deviations caused by forgery traces.
 It is worth noting that a minor increase in reconstruction error is observed at the video boundaries (e.g., the end of the timeline, which is expected.
 Since the MAE relies on bidirectional context to infer masked features, the scarcity of contextual information at the sequence edges inevitably leads to slightly higher reconstruction uncertainty.
-However, compared to the sharp peaks triggered by actual forgeries, these boundary fluctuations are negligible and do not compromise the localization accuracy.
+However, compared to the sharp peaks from actual forgeries, these boundary effects are negligible and do not harm localization accuracy.

 In summary, this visualization confirms our core premise: forgeries disrupt spatiotemporal consistency, making reconstruction discrepancy a robust indicator for localization.